gchure/phd/docs/src/chapter_03/section_05_DNA_mutants.md

 fluctuate in the population, both the population average repressor copy number and the number of regulated promoters were unknown.
-Both of these quantities have been shown previously to significantly alter the measured gene expression and calculation of $\Delta F$ is dependent on knowledge of their values.
+Both of these quantities have been shown previously to significantly alter the measured gene expression, and calculation of $\Delta F$ is dependent on knowledge of their values.
 While the approach presented in
 @daber2011 considers the Lac repressor as an MWC molecule, the copy numbers of the repressor and the reporter gene were swept into an effective parameter
 ${R  / K_{DNA}}$, hindering our ability to distinguish between changes in repressor copy number or in DNA binding energy.
-To test our hypothesis of free energy differences resulting from various parameter perturbations, we used the dataset in @daber2011 as a guide and chose a subset of the mutations to quantitatively dissect.
+To test our hypothesis of free energy differences resulting from various parameter perturbations, we used the data set in @daber2011 as a guide and chose a subset of the mutations to quantitatively dissect.
 To control copy number variation, the mutant repressors and the reporter gene were integrated into the *E. coli* chromosome where the copy numbers are known and tightly controlled [@razo-mejia2018; @garcia2011].
-Furthermore, the mutations were paired with ribosomal binding sties where the level of translation of the wild-type repressor had been directly measured previously [@garcia2011].
+Furthermore, the mutations were paired with ribosomal binding sites where the level of translation of the wild-type repressor had been directly measured previously [@garcia2011].

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We made three amino acid substitutions (Y17I, Q18A, and Q18M) that are